Need some gift ideas for that enophile in your life? I hope this helps.

 In the wine paraphernalia category—

-Williams-Sonoma carries Riedel and Crate N Barrel also carries Spieglau or at least used to.
+Williams-Sonoma carries Riedel and Crate and Barrel carries Spieglau or at least used to.
+I think the Crate and Barrel may even carry their own brand which are actually pretty nice and about half the cost.

 Vacuum seal stoppers

 —The Wine Enthusiast has an aerosol spray that you shoot into an opened bottle of wine which displaces the air with an inert gas thus preserving the wine.
-I use this primarily for my opened bottles of port which you tend to drink in small quantities.
+I have never tried this but I am told it works! $10 buys you many bottles of preserved wine!

 --Various sizes and shapes of stem ware brushes and odor free soaps are available at wine suppliers on line.
-I love mine!*Wine glass charms
+I love mine!Label Lifters

---The very best wine gift I have received to date is an aroma kit which my lover, girlfriend, and wife of 36 years made for me.
+--The very best wine gift I have received to date is an aroma kit which my lover, girlfriend, and wife of 33 years made for me.
 A wooden box, some glass vials (obtainable on line from any medical supply house) and you put your scents in each vial for continued reference.
-You can buy a small, ready made kit though from the Wine Enthusiast but they are a bit pricey ($60 and above) I believe.
+You can buy a small, ready made kit though from the Wine Enthusiast but they are a bit pricey ($60) I believe.

 —these come in drastically variable price ranges.
 I have a Sunbeam generic 35 bottle cooler which cost me less than $200.
 The same size from one of the premier makers like Haier will cost you more than twice that but of course you get a better quality unit.